-On the bench sat the knife I’d worked so hard on.
+On the bench sat knife I’d labored over.
 It looked pathetic to me, now.
 I turned and walked out, empty handed.
 If Paul noticed my pained expression, he didn’t comment.

 Back at the rocket, he and Officer Ina conferred while I sat in the sand with my fellow strandees.
 The interior of the ship would be more comfortable in zero gravity, at the moment it was a bit cramped for all of us.
 Paul came out, smiling at everyone, and asked me to join him inside.

 “It’s possible these things you described, whatever they are, are connected to the disappearances,” Ina said without preamble, “will you accompany my partner and I on an investigative dive?”